-Herb Crusted Standing Rib Roast
+Herb Crusted Standing Prime Rib Roast

 The easiest, most fool-proof way to make a Standing Rib Roast.
-Herb Crusted Standing Rib Roast with Mustard-Horseradish Sauce is a show stopping, jaw dropping dinner that’s simple to make.
+Herb Crusted Prime Rib Roast with Mustard-Horseradish Sauce is a show stopping, jaw dropping dinner that’s simple to make.
 Prime Rib Roast is crusted with an herb and mustard blend then slow roasted to perfection for a juicy, melt-in-your-mouth meal.

 Recipe originally published December 2013 and updated December 2019.

 If you want to impress your guests….a standing rib roast will usually do it.
 I love a good beef recipe and this is the king of all roasts.
 It can go by many names…Prime Rib Roast, Standing Rib Roast, Bone-in Ribeye Roast.
 Call it what you want….this is the easiest, most jaw dropping roast I’ve ever made.

 I made my first roast about 10 years ago and over the years this is the recipe that developed.
 This recipe is so simple and stress-free, it’s the best prime rib roast recipe, ever.
 Trust me here.
 Give it a go this year and I bet it will become your new holiday tradition.

 Just a little bit about this cut of beef…..if you’re wondering what the difference is between Prime Rib Roast and a Standing Rib Roast….they can be the same thing, and they are not.
 All Prime Rib Roasts are Standing Rib Roasts but not all Standing Rib Roasts are Prime Rib.